-There are still some many areas where construction is still underway, but the NBN Co have confidently cited that the NBN rollout will be fully completed countrywide by the end of 2020 (give or take, and barring any unforeseen delays).
-Until then, the geographical difference between a home with active NBN service and a home without might be as slight as one street.
+NBN rollout has been completed but there's still work to be done.
+Until then, the geographical difference between a home with active NBN service and home without might be as slight as one street.
 To find out if your home is NBN ready, enter your address into our free NBN rollout map.
 Be sure to enter your full and accurate address for full and accurate results.
 If your home has not yet been upgraded to the NBN, our map will tell you roughly what month you can expect your upgrade to be completed, as well as what kind of NBN connection has been designated to your area.

 Can I keep my ADSL2+ service?

 No, at least not in the long run.
 The NBN was designed to eventually phase out ADSL2+ (as well as older forms of ADSL), and as such, once an area has been fully upgraded to the NBN, the ADLS connections in that area are permanently deactivated.
 You should be given sufficient notice before you ADSL connection is cut off; if you are a current ADSL customer and you have not been given notice of your cut off date, you should call your ADSL broadband provider as soon as you can, so that you can have sufficient time to arrange an alternative form of home internet connection before your ADSL cut off date.

 Do I have to stay with the same NBN provider?